 With ever-increasing urgency, shipyard shops worked diligently to shorten the required work time and gain proficiencies wherever possible.
 Everyone on the team from engineers to deckplate mechanics looked for ways they could shorten the schedule.

-Commander, Naval Regional Maintenance Center and Commander, Naval Surface Forces Pacific challenged the shipyard to accelerate the initial project completion timeline to Sept.
+Commander, Navy Regional Maintenance Center and Commander, Naval Surface Forces Pacific challenged the shipyard to accelerate the initial project completion timeline to Sept.
 9. Shipyard Commander Capt.
 Greg Burton then urged the team to complete repairs by Sept.
 4, a challenge quickly accepted by the FMR project team.

 Through aggressive teamwork, the project team exceeded all expectations by completing repairs a day early on Sept.
 3, almost two weeks ahead of the original estimated completion date.
 The timely completion of these critical repairs allowed John Paul Jones to finish its preparations and meet its scheduled tasking.
 The FMR project team efforts demonstrated that PHNSY & IMF still embodies the can-do attitude demonstrated when the workforce completed three months of estimated repairs on USS Yorktown (CV-5) in 72 hours during World War II.